mithraism/mithraism.github.io/content/journal/2007/a-better-filesystem-layout/a-better-filesystem-layout.markdown

 This site is hosted on a VPS running an outdated Fedora Core release.
-Upgrading Fedora Core between major versions is unsupported, and the previous attempt at upgrading failed horrible.
+Upgrading Fedora Core between major versions is unsupported, and the previous attempt at upgrading failed horribly.
 Therefore, I'm stuck on this release.

 This also means that there are no up-to-date packages anymore, so the only way to upgrade installed stuff is to compile it from source.